EqualityAI/EqualityML/README.md

 ## Introduction
 Incorporating bias mitigation methods and fairness metrics into the traditional end-to-end MLOps is called fairness-based machine learning (ML) or fair machine learning.

-The fundamental idea behind fair ML is to:
+The fundamental workflow behind fair ML is to:
 * Determine potential sources of bias also known as (a.k.a) sources of harm;
 * Quanitfy a measure of fairness (a.k.a a fairness metric) targeting that bias;
 * Use that fairness metric to evaluate, monitor, and affect your final model selection; and, </br>